James Baldwin: Later years in New York

-Baldwin left school in 1941 to earn money to help support his family.
+Baldwin left school in 1941 in order to earn money to help support his family.
 He secured a job helping to build a United States Army depot in New Jersey.
-In the middle of 1942 Emile Capouya helped Baldwin get a job laying tracks for the military in Belle Mead, New Jersey.
+In the middle of 1942, Emile Capouya helped Baldwin get a job laying tracks for the military in Belle Mead, New Jersey.
 The two lived in Rocky Hill and commuted to Belle Mead.
-In Belle Mead, Baldwin came to know the face of a prejudice that deeply frustrated and angered him and that he named the partial cause of his later emigration out of America.
-Baldwin's fellow white workmen, who mostly came from the South, derided him for what they saw as his "uppity" ways and his lack of "respect".
-Baldwin's sharp, ironic wit particularly upset the white Southerners he met in Belle Mead.
+In Belle Mead, Baldwin experienced prejudice that deeply frustrated and angered him and that he cited as the partial cause of his later emigration out of America.
+Baldwin's fellow white workmen, who mostly came from the South, derided him for what they saw as his "uppity" ways, his sharp, ironic wit and his lack of "respect".

-In an incident that Baldwin described in "Notes of a Native Son", Baldwin went to a restaurant in Princeton called the Balt where, after a long wait, Baldwin was told that "colored boys" weren't served there.
-Then, on his last night in New Jersey, in another incident also memorialized in "Notes of a Native Son", Baldwin and a friend went to a diner after a movie only to be told that Black people were not served there.
+In an incident that Baldwin described in his essay "Notes of a Native Son", he went to a restaurant in Princeton called the Balt where, after a long wait, Baldwin was told that "colored boys" were not served there.
+Then, on his last night in New Jersey, in another incident also memorialized in "Notes of a Native Son", Baldwin and a friend went to a diner after a movie, only to be told that Black people were not served there.
 Infuriated, he went to another restaurant, expecting to be denied service once again.
-When that denial of service came, humiliation and rage heaved up to the surface and Baldwin hurled the nearest object at hand—a water mug—at the waiter, missing her and shattering the mirror behind her.
+When that denial of service came, humiliation and rage overcame Baldwin and he hurled the nearest object at hand—a water mug—at the waitress, missing her and shattering the mirror behind her.
 Baldwin and his friend narrowly escaped.

 During these years, Baldwin was torn between his desire to write and his need to provide for his family.
-He took a succession of menial jobs, and feared becoming like his stepfather, who had been unable to properly provide for his family.
-Fired from the track-laying job, he returned to Harlem in June 1943 to live with his family after taking a meat-packing job.
-Baldwin would lose the meat-packing job too after falling asleep at the plant.
-He became listless and unstable, drifting from this odd job to that.
-Baldwin drank heavily, and endured the first of his nervous breakdowns.
+He took a succession of menial jobs and feared that he was becoming like his stepfather, who had been unable to provide properly for his family.
+Fired from the track-laying job, Baldwin returned to Harlem in June 1943 to live with his family after taking a meat-packing job.
+He lost the meat-packing job too, after falling asleep at the plant.
+He became listless and unstable, drifting from one odd job to the next.
+Baldwin drank heavily and endured the first of his nervous breakdowns.